olafmoriarty/blue-bots-done-quick/README.md

 ## To do-list
 - Add support for rich text (links and mentions), which is currently not supported
-- Anything that has to do with using Tracery to generate images
 - Allow users to turn off automatic replies
 - Add an FAQ
 - Adding a Tracery tutorial would be nice ...